ashaikh23/Automatic-Database-Construction-for-MLSys-Papers/README.md

 # Automatic Database Construction for MLSys Papers

-This repository contains our accepted research from **MLSys 2025**  [**MLSys 2025**](https://mlsys.org/), presented at the Santa Clara Convention Center.
-Our project introduces a machine learning-powered pipeline for automatically curating and analyzing a domain-specific database of academic papers in Machine Learning Systems (MLSys).
+This repository contains our accepted research from [**MLSys 2025**](https://mlsys.org/), presented at the Santa Clara, CA. Our project introduces a machine learning-powered pipeline for automatically curating and analyzing a domain-specific database of academic papers in Machine Learning Systems (MLSys).

 ## 📄 Project Summary